Angie Craig: 2022

 In the 2022 election, Craig defeated Republican nominee Tyler Kistner in a rematch of the 2020 election with 51% of the vote to Kistner's 46%.

 2024

 In the 2024 election, Craig defeated Republican nominee Joe Teirab with 55.5% of the vote to Teirab's 42.1%.
 Her performance in the district was the best showing for a DFLer since David Minge's election to his final term in 1998.

-2026

-On April 29, 2025, Craig announced that she would run for the U.S. Senate seat being vacated by Tina Smith.
-Lieutenant Governor Peggy Flanagan is also running for the Democratic nomination.
-Craig had been considered a serious contender in the race for months before announcing her candidacy.